| |

 Steel Cans

 Steel cans, such as those used for food and beverages, can also be recycled.
-Recycling steel cans helps to conserve natural resources and reduces the amount of waste that ends up in landfills.
+Recycling steel cans helps conserve natural resources and reduces the amount of waste in landfills.
 Steel cans can be recycled into new steel products, such as cars, appliances, and construction materials.
 When recycling steel cans, make sure to rinse them out and remove any plastic or paper labels.

 Lead Products